lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/02 CommandsAndEventsManagement/03 Events.md

 - negativeTravel is a boolean int (0 false 1 true).
 - positiveTravel is a boolean int (0 false 1 true).
 - interlock is a boolean int (0 false 1 true).
-- negativeDiviation is a boolean int (0 false 1 true).
+- negativeDeviation is a boolean int (0 false 1 true).
-- positiveDiviation is a boolean int (0 false 1 true).
+- positiveDeviation is a boolean int (0 false 1 true).

 #### Events generated by the mtmount_operation_manager